-Marge plays lead trumpet for Seattle Women’s Jazz Orchestra and was the Executive Director of this nonprofit arts organization for eight years where she established an international jazz composition contest for women composers and an all-girls jazz workshop.
+Marge plays lead trumpet for Seattle Women’s Jazz Orchestra and is the Executive Director of this nonprofit arts organization where she established an international jazz composition contest for women composers and an all-girls jazz workshop.
 She has conducted many community bands, orchestras and jazz ensembles in the Seattle area.

 Marge is an experienced band director teaching K-12 music in public schools in Washington, New York and Maryland.